Where Not to Be Born

 — Cole Swensen

-It is refreshing to witness the publication of حيث لا نولد, a bilingual edition that not only reaffirms Rawad Wehbe’s expertise in translation but also offers Arabic readers the opportunity to embrace the potent sonic resonance of Safaa Fathy’s elegant and enigmatic constellated imagesan alchemical transformation of song, pain, and imagery into polyvalent poetry.
+It is refreshing to witness the publication of حيث لا نولد, a bilingual edition that not only reaffirms Rawad Z. Wehbe’s expertise in translation but also offers Arabic readers the opportunity to embrace the potent sonic resonance of Safaa Fathy’s elegant and enigmatic constellated imagesan alchemical transformation of song, pain, and imagery into polyvalent poetry.
 This collection encapsulates Safaa Fathy’s cinematographic and philosophical renderings, while tenderly celebrating humanity’s capacity for revolt.
 She navigates the currents of language, swimming through depths while also fiercely resisting its constraints: “Perhaps I might speak in another language so as not to put names onto things, things that rotate around the axis of their names.”

 — Ghazal Mosadeq